Natural Acne Treatment for Teens

 Physical activity increases blood flow, delivering vital nutrients and helping flush toxins that can contribute to breakouts.

-- Exercise is also a natural stress reliever, helping to regulate hormones associated with acne.
+• Exercise is also a natural stress reliever, helping regulate acne-related hormones.

 Stress and anxiety are known factors that can aggravate acne by influencing hormones like cortisol.